arvidn/libtorrent/docs/tuning.rst

 The send buffer watermark controls when libtorrent will ask the disk I/O thread to read blocks from disk, and append it to a peer's send buffer.

+``settings_pack::send_buffer_low_watermark`` defines the minimum send buffer target size (send buffer includes bytes pending being read from disk).
+For good and snappy seeding performance, set this fairly high, to at least fit a few blocks.
+This is essentially the initial window size which will determine how fast we can ramp up the send rate

 When the send buffer has fewer than or equal number of bytes as ``settings_pack::send_buffer_watermark``, the peer will ask the disk I/O thread for more data to send.
 The trade-off here is between wasting memory by having too much data in the send buffer, and hurting send rate by starving out the socket, waiting for the disk read operation to complete.

+The actual watermark may be lower than this in case the upload rate is low, ``settings_pack::send_buffer_watermark`` defines the upper limit.
+The current upload rate to a peer is multiplied by this factor to get the send buffer watermark.
+The factor is specified as a percentage. i.e. 50 -> 0.5 This product is clamped to the ``settings_pack::send_buffer_watermark`` setting to not exceed the max.
+100 -> factor 1 mean you never allocate more buffer than payload got transfered during last second.
+For high speed upload, this should be set to a greater value than 100.
+For high capacity connections, setting this higher can improve upload performance and disk throughput.
+Setting it too high may waste RAM and create a bias towards read jobs over write jobs.
+For example with factor 150 you could put 1.5 seconds worth of data in the send buffer this gives the disk I/O more heads-up on disk reads, and can maximize throughput.

 If your main objective is memory usage and you're not concerned about being able to achieve high send rates, you can set the watermark to 9 bytes.
 This will guarantee